Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *The Dependency viewpoint specifies the relationships of interconnection and access among entities.
 These relationships include shared information, order of execution, or parameterisation of interfaces.*

 #### 5.5.1 Design Concerns
+*A Dependency view provides an overall picture of the design subject in order to assess the impact of requirements or design changes.
+It can help maintainers to isolate entities causing system failures or resource bottlenecks.
+It can aid in producing the system integration plan by identifying the entities that are needed by other entities and that must be developed first.
+This description can also be used by integration testing to aid in the production of integration test cases.*

 #### 5.5.2 Design Elements
 ##### 5.5.2.1 Dependencies Attribute
 #### 5.5.3 Example Languages